mrocklin/blog/_posts/work/2018-12-12-gpu-python-challenges.md

 However, most data scientists, actual scientists, and students that I run into today do have some access to GPU resources through their institution.
 Many companies, labs, and universities today seem to have purchased some sort of GPU cluster that, more often than not, sits idle.
+These are often an `ssh` command away, and generally available.

-I spent last week visiting Joe Hamman, a collaborator at NCAR and UW eScience institute and he said "Oh yeah, we have a GPU cluster at work that I never use".
+Two weeks ago I was visiting Joe Hamman, a scientific collaborator at NCAR and UW eScience institute and he said "Oh yeah, we have a GPU cluster at work that I never use".
 About 20 minutes later he had a GPU stack installed and was running an experiment very much like what we did above.

 Installation and Drivers